Berlime/vite/introduction/glossaries.md

 Definition: Time taken for a web page to fully load.
 Measurement: Average load time in seconds.
 Target: Less than 3 seconds.

+## S

+### SFTP

+Definition: Stands for Secure File Transfer Protocol, is a secure way to transfer files over a network.
+It's an extension of the SSH (Secure Shell) protocol and provides a secure method for uploading, downloading, and managing files.

+### S3-Storage

+Definition: S3 (Simple Storage Service) is a cloud-based object storage service provided by Amazon Web Services (AWS).
+It's designed to store and manage large amounts of data with high durability, availability, and scalability